datamapper/datamapper.github.com/docs/create_and_destroy.md

 {% endhighlight %}

-This will search for a Zoo named 'The Glue Factory' and if it can't find one, it will return a new Zoo instance with it's name set to 'The Glue Factory' and the inception set to what has been Time.now at the time of execution.
+This will search for a Zoo named 'The Glue Factory' and if it can't find one, it will return a new Zoo instance with its name set to 'The Glue Factory' and the inception set to what has been Time.now at the time of execution.
 You can see that for creating a new resource, both hash arguments will be merged so you don't need to specify the query criteria again in the second argument `Hash` that lists the attributes for creating